Wiring a local LLM into the tools you already use

 docker run -d -p 3000:8080 --add-host=host.docker.internal:host-gateway -v open-webui:/app/backend/data --name open-webui ghcr.io/open-webui/open-webui:main

-• Multi-conversation history.
+- Multi-conversation history.

-• Markdown rendering in responses.
+- Markdown rendering in responses.

-• Image uploads (works with vision models).
+- Image uploads (works with vision models).

-• Document uploads with auto-RAG.
+- Document uploads with auto-RAG.

-Web UIs: alternatives
+Web UIs: the alternatives

-The "swap cloud for local" pattern
+The "swap cloud for local" move

 client = OpenAI(api_key=os.environ["OPENAI_API_KEY"])

-You can change to:
+You can switch to:

 client = OpenAI(base_url="http://localhost:11434/v1", api_key="ollama")

-Some real-world swaps people do:
+Some real swaps people actually do:

-Two questions that come up:
+Two questions come up every time.

 What's next